Rahul Gandhi to visit Bahrain, address NRIs

 Party sources say Gandhi's visit to Bahrain will be on the lines of his US trip last year.

 Rahul Gandhi was in Goa on New Year along with his mother Sonia Gandhi.
-PTI SKC ASK ASK .
+PTI SKC ASK GVS .

 This is unedited, unformatted feed from the Press Trust of India wire.